havonz/SCRMapDocs/en/epScript-Reference/Syntax.md

         a = a >> 1; // Right bitwise shift by 1
         ```

-    - #### Increment/Decrement/Multiplication/Division assignment operators
+    - #### Increment/Decrement/Multiplication/Division Assignment Operators

         ```JavaScript
         a += 10; // Equivalent to a = a + 10;